Cow’s milk protein allergy and lactose intolerance are not the same.

 Who has dairy issues?

-Cow’s milk allergy tends to affect younger children under the age of 3 years.
+Cow’s milk protein allergy tends to affect younger children under the age of 3 years.
 Most will grow out of this food allergy as they get older, often by the time they start school.

 Only in very rare cases does lactose intolerance affect babies from birth (called congenital lactase deficiency).
 In this case, the person remains lactose intolerant for life.